 - Further apprenticeships and academic learning supporting roles at Level 6 for Laboratory Scientist or Healthcare Science Practitioner.

 Training provider analysis

-This is an exciting new apprenticeship standard completed by the Life Sciences Trailblazer Employers in August 2018.
-Training provider analysis across higher education revealed one University in England able to deliver Applied Biological Sciences using a blended learning approach, on-line classroom & practical summer schools as well as the capability to develop specialist cell and gene therapy content.
+This is an exciting new apprenticeship standard designed by Life Sciences Employers and approved for delivery in August 2018.
+Initial training provider analysis across higher education revealed few universities able deliver Applied Biological Sciences using a blended learning approach of on-line classroom & practical summer schools as well as the capability to develop specialist cell and gene therapy content.